Robperkstar/starwars/README.md

-# starwars
+# Starwars
-App to display planets from different starwars films.
+App to display planets from different Starwars films.